 It is a light axe of about 0.8 to 1.5 kg with a relatively narrow (6.5-7 cm) and long (20-27 cm) blade, on a handle of 40-50 cm.

-The specialized craftsman is on his climbing tracks and is stopped by a rope.
+The specialized craftsman is on his climbing irons and is stopped by a rope.
 He usually works with one hand.
 If the lumberjack does the work himself, he often uses the woodman's axe.
 [MOT]